 About the museum: 5 Wing Goose Bay squadron has been operational since 1941, first developed as a refuelling stop for the Atlantic Ferry Command, and has trained members of the military from all over the world through war years.
 During the Cold War, some American troops were stationed here (Strategic Air Command).
 The museum celebrates the history of 5 Wing, and Canadian, American, Dutch, German, and British Air Forces.
 The museum does not house any aircraft, but has a vast collection of memorabilia and artefacts such as radar scopes and flying suits.

 Don't miss: There are many interesting sites close to the base and the museum, and should be seen.
-Lest-We-Forget Cemetery / Commonwealth Cemetery is the final resting place for 28 airmen from the Royal Canadian Air Force.
+Commonwealth Cemetery is the final resting place for 28 airmen from the Royal Canadian Air Force.
 The Pease Street Bunkers were built by the United States Air Force after the end of World War II.
 Some have been closed and destroyed, but there are some still intact for visitors to see.
 The bunkers are located north of the 5 Wing Goose Bay airfields, near Lest-We-Forget Cemetery.

 Northern Lights Military Museum